-Did you know that more than one in four older Americans fall every year, and that most falls occur in the home?
-Falls can cause serious injury and trigger emergency room visits or hospitalizations.
+Did you know that more than one in four older Americans fall every year?
+1 Most of these falls occur at home.
+2 Falls can cause serious injury and trigger emergency room visits or hospitalizations.
 While bones become more porous and weaker and mobility issues increase with age, falling does not have to be a normal part of the aging process.

 [action 1]

-1. Add a Rubber Mat or Self-Stick, Non-Skid Decals to Shower Floor
+1. Add a Rubber Mat or Self-Stick, Non-Skid Decals to the Tub or Shower Floor

 3. Keep Your Towel and Products Within Arm’s Reach